symonr9/gospel-initiative/README.md

    - Choose which platforms to build on.
 4. Run `eas build` when you are ready to create your first build.
 5. Once build is complete, run `eas submit` to upload the app to app stores.

+## Troubleshooting

+### No usable found error when trying to scan QR Code
+- I had to use `npx expo start --go` to initiate the server to work with Expo Go.